 The Bible is a history of humankind created by God.
 If there was ever a previous non-human, but intelligent, life form living on this planet in the distant past, there is no reason to expect it to be listed within a human historical document.
-The ideas and evidence have been presented and it is your choice as to what to believe.
-But for me, at this time, the word “replenish” in Genesis 1:28 (and similar verses) printed in The King James Version, as well as some other versions, definitely means “fill.”
-While I truly believe that science is not the enemy of faith and that science and Christian doctrine can be accommodated together, this does not mean that twisting scripture to fit current scientific theory, is the way to do it.
+The ideas and evidence have been presented and it is your choice of what to believe.
+But for me, until I can find evidence otherwise, the word “replenish” in Genesis 1:28 (and similar verses) printed in The King James Version, as well as some other versions, definitely means “fill.”
+While I truly believe that science is not the enemy of faith and that science and Christian doctrine can be accommodated together, this does not include forcing scripture to fit some questionable scientific theory.

 Copyright © 2019 Dr. Ray Hermann